Computer Science Concepts are Introduced in Elementary School

 The purpose of this class is to equip students with a basic understanding of how technology enables business.
 Students will perform “employee” tasks applying skills learned from several computer science disciplines.
 Students will manage business information using word processors, spreadsheets, and database software.
 Students will learn the basics of computer hardware, software, and networks as they serve in the role of an information and support service professional.
 Students will gain programming and software development skills to assist marketing with web and digital communications.

-AP®Computer Science A (High School):
+AP®Computer Science A - Java (High School):

 This is an advanced college level course about the Java programming language.
 Students will study Java throughout the year to prepare for the AP®exam in May.
 Topics include conditionals and loops, array lists, user-defined classes, strings and algorithms.